SSpzcee/Asunder-PHB/phb/md/Ninjutsu.md

 Chakra: 26
 Area: 5
 Speed: 12
-Seal Speed: 12
+Seal Speed: 16
-Requires: 16 gallons of water or \+8 chakra cost
+Requires: 10 gallons of water or \+6 chakra cost

-Tags: Interrupt, Environmental
+Tags: Utility, Interrupt, Environmental

 Effects:
-If using Suijinheki as an interrupt: Make an accuracy roll against the attack's accuracy, with a \+6 bonus; if you succeed, this stops the attack entirely.
+Roll a parry with a \+6 bonus.
+Using Suijinheki as an interrupt this parry the below effects apply to the incoming attack.
 Once Suijinheki has been deployed, it lasts for your damage bonus in initiative counts--it automatically defends all attacks using your initial parry roll.
 You may also end it early, if you need to move or attack through it.

-This technique protects you and anyone within its area from any Doton up to B-rank, and all other techniques (including taijutsu) up to A-rank.
+This technique protects you and anyone within its area from any jutsu weak to it up to B-rank, and all other jutsu up to A-rank.

 ### **Suiton: Bakusui Shouha \- Water Release: Exploding Water Shockwave**